 The business became a limited liability company in 1917, with James as Chairman.
 He died on 8 March 1924.

-In 1953 J Busby Ltd, Chemists moved across the road to 19 High Street (formerly S E Prance, costumier) and in 1956 Barclays Bank, landlords of their previous shop, demolished it and extended their building into the site.
+In 1953 J Busby Ltd, Chemists moved across the road to 19 High Street (formerly S E Prance, costumier), where it was run by Ian Mills of Fallows Green House until his early death in 1964.
+Meanwhile in 1956 Barclays Bank, landlords of their previous shop, demolished it and extended their building into the site.